Mxyuki/AMQ-Scripts/README.md

 AMQ Change Picture is a script that change your amq picture, In the bottom rightcorner, in lobbys and in your profile

-To change the picture displayed just change the link of "let picture" to the link of your image finishing by jpg/png/gif
+To change the picture displayed just change the link of `let picture` to the link of your image finishing by `jpg/png/gif`

-Other player don't see the image.
+*Other player don't see the image.*

 # AMQ LowerToUpper